-For UTMF racers we recommend that you stay on Sun, April 29 (the night after the race).
+We recommend that you stay on Sun, April 28 (the night after the race).
 From our experience, after running 170km, you'll probably want to take a bath or shower, eat a good meal and get some well deserved rest after the race.
 (As opposed to spending hours on a bus to get back to Tokyo during the weekend rush hour traffic.)

-The post-race Avid BBQ will be scheduled in the evening of Sun, Apr.
-28, so both the UTMF and STY racers (and their families
+The post-race Avid BBQ will be scheduled in the evening of Sun, April.
+28. All UTMF racers and their families and friends who

 Kawaguchiko is a popular destination for overseas tourists and there are many convenient transportation options.

 Ohtsuki Station - Kawaguchiko Station (Fujikyu Railway, 55min)

 Option #2: By Train & Bus

 Shinjuku Station - Kawaguchiko Station (Highway Bus, 110min)